Sinchana0301/Ecommerce-Sales-Excel-Dasboard/README.md

-### Ecommerce Sales Analysis (Excel Dashboard)
+### Ecommerce Sales Analysis Dashboard (Excel)
 ## Project Overview:
-This project analyzes ecommerce sales data using Microsoft Excel.
+This project presents an Ecommerce Sales Analysis Dashboard built using Microsoft Excel to analyze and visualize sales performance across different regions, cities, categories, and time periods.
+The dashboard provides interactive insights using slicers, KPI cards, and charts to help understand business trends and support decision-making.

 ## Tools Used:
 : Microsoft Excel